awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 ### OnEncrypt

-If this keyring has a [generator keyring](#generator-keyring), this keyring MUST first generate a plaintext data key using the generator keyring.
+If this keyring has a generator keyring, this keyring MUST first generate a plaintext data key using the generator keyring:

-If the input encryption materials already include a plaintext data key, OnEncrypt MUST fail.
+- If the input encryption materials already include a plaintext data key, OnEncrypt MUST fail.
+- Otherwise,
-Otherwise, this keyring MUST first call that generator keyring's [OnEncrypt](keyring-interface.md#onencrypt) using the input [encryption materials](structures.md#encryption-materials) as input.
+  this keyring MUST first call that generator keyring's OnEncrypt using the input encryption materials as input.
-If the [generator keyring](#generator-keyring) fails [OnEncrypt](keyring-interface.md#onencrypt), this OnEncrypt MUST also fail.
+  If the generator keyring fails OnEncrypt, this OnEncrypt MUST also fail.
-If the [generator keyring](#generator-keyring) returns [encryption materials](structures.md#encryption-materials) missing a plaintext data key, OnEncrypt MUST fail.
+  If the generator keyring returns encryption materials missing a plaintext data key, OnEncrypt MUST fail.

 If this keyring does not have a [generator keyring](#generator-keyring), and the input [encryption materials](structures.md#encryption-materials)